Don't Run Out the Clock: Understanding Chargeback Time Limits

 - Both the acquiring bank and the issuing bank have 10 days to pursue arbitration after the pre-arbitration chargeback occurs

 Once any of these chargebacks occur (the initial chargeback, the chargeback representment, or the pre-arbitration chargeback), the bank that submitted the chargeback has five days to provide documentation that supports their claims

 What are MasterCard's Chargeback Time Limits?

-Depending on the circumstances, the time limit ranges from 45-120 days, with the latter being most common.
+Depending on the circumstances, the time limit in most cases is 120 days.

 MasterCard's process is similar, but it has different chargeback time limits and uses specific terminology.
 MasterCard uses the term "Central Site Business Date" to refer to the date of any transaction that effectively resets the clock on how soon a response must be filed.
 At the start of the process, the Central Site Business Date is the date of the original transaction.

 For most issues, cardholders have 120 days to file a chargeback for a MasterCard transaction.
 This, including issues related to:

 - lack of cardholder authorization